anobhama/drug-classification/README.md

 # drug-classification

-LSTM model for text classification problem o n Drug reviews dataset using keras and TensorFlow as backend,
+Deep Learning models for text classification problem on Drug reviews dataset using keras and TensorFlow as backend,

-Accuracy attained is 58.3 %.
+1) LSTM
+2) BiDirectional LSTM
+3) CNN